From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Experiments

 \subsection{Ablation Study}

-We perform two ablation studies: (1) removing each gradient feature category individually, and (2) using features from only the Attention or FFN module.
-Table~\ref{tab:feature_category_ablation} shows that all feature categories contribute to performance, with Position Offset and Magnitude being the most important.
-Concentration features have smaller effects, and the full combination performs best, highlighting the complementary nature of multi-dimensional features (see Appendix~\ref{app:ablation_sub} for sub-feature ablations).
-Table~\ref{tab:model_module_ablation} shows that Attention features are more discriminative than FFN features.
-Both single-module variants underperform the full model, indicating that Attention and FFN capture complementary gradient patterns and must be combined for optimal performance.
+We perform two ablation studies: (1) removing each feature category individually, and (2) using features from only the Attention or FFN module.
+Table~\ref{tab:feature_category_ablation} shows that all categories help, with Position Offset contributing most; the full feature set performs best, confirming their complementarity (see Appendix~\ref{app:ablation_sub}).
+Table~\ref{tab:model_module_ablation} shows that Attention features are more informative than FFN features, but both single-module variants lag behind the full model, indicating that Attention and FFN capture complementary gradient patterns and are best used together.